open-telemetry/opentelemetry.io/content/en/docs/concepts/observability-primer.md

 **Metrics** are aggregations over a period of time of numeric data about your infrastructure or application.
 Examples include: system error rate, CPU utilization, request rate for a given service.
+For more on metrics and how they pertain to OTel, see [Metrics](/docs/concepts/signals/metrics/).

 **SLI**, or Service Level Indicator, represents a measurement of a service's behavior.
 A good SLI measures your service from the perspective of your users.